In the mood for brunch? Here's our edit of the best cafes in Singapore...

 Bodacious Bar & Bistro, 70 Biopolis Street, Singapore 138547

 Don’t want to miss out on the cafe-hopping fun, but watching your diet closely?
-Have your cake and eat it too at The Lawn: A health-conscious salad stop where you can customise your green bowl with an array of toppings and grilled meats.
+Have your cake and eat it too at The Lawn.
+It’s a health-conscious salad stop where you can customise your green bowl with an array of toppings and grilled meats.
 We’re not talking plain steak cubes and grilled chicken, by the way – chow down on items like maple-infused chicken breast and chargrilled prawns.

 The Lawn Salad & Grill Cafe, #01-07, Nanos, 31 Biopolis Way, Singapore 138669